 This is an incredible and expanding area of mortgages that levels the playing field for self-employed borrowers, providing the opportunity to qualify without tax returns.

 Like bank statement loans, a borrower’s ability to repay must be documented with asset depletion loans.
 However, the ability to repay is calculated based on a borrower’s net worth and liquid assets, not monthly or yearly income.

 If a person has very strong assets but limited income, then an asset depletion loan would be a good fit for them.
 Instead of looking to annual income to demonstrate ability to repay, asset depletion lenders will look at a borrower’s total liquid assets, and divide by 60-72 months.
 If this amount is sufficient to cover the monthly mortgage payment (and all other debts), a borrower can get qualified for the loan.

-No-tax-return investment property loans the best California home loan option for real estate investors, which allows qualification based entirely on the cash flow of the property being financed.
+No-tax-return investment property loans the best Arizona and California home loan option for real estate investors, which allows qualification based entirely on the cash flow of the property being financed.
 If the rental property is cash flow positive, that will constitute sufficient qualifying income.